NiranjanVelraj/covey.town/README.md

 ### Starting the backend

-Once your backend is configured, you can start it by running `npm start` in the `services/townService` directory (the first time you run it, you will also need to run `npm install`).
+Once your backend is configured, you can start it by running `npm start` in the `services/townService` directory (the first time you run it, you will also need to run `npm install` and then `npx prisma generate`).
 The backend will automatically restart if you change any of the files in the `services/townService/src` directory.

 ### Configuring the frontend